 September 7, 1963: The Pro Football Hall of Fame in Canton officially opens.

-1964 – 1974: America is thrown into the Vietnam War.
-Many Ohioans serve and die for their country in the war.
+1964 - 1974: America is thrown into the Vietnam War.
+Many Ohioans served and died for their country in the war.

 1967: Carl Stokes became the first African-American mayor of Cleveland.
 This would also be the first black mayor of a major city.